ShiyuFan0820/CSLearningNote/WebFoundation/Basic_2_CSS.md

 <img width="500" alt="image" src="https://github.com/ShiyuFan0820/CSLearningNote/assets/149340606/2c151cff-256c-48a0-a76b-41c0f76dac98">
 </div>

-The biggest difference between the external, internal and inline styles is that external go to a completely separate file, the file ends with `.css`,
+The biggest difference between the external, internal and inline styles is that external go to a completely separate file, the file ends with `.css`, in this `.css` file, it also includes a selector, curly braces, the property, and the value.